 I know this is going to sound so boring, but make a list of what you spend on excess activities every month.
 How much do you spend on various streaming entertainment, such a Netflix or on the PlayStation store?
 Also, work out how much you spend when dining out or doing a food shop.
 After making a list, think to yourself; do you really need it?
 Can you make do without it?
-Are you able to find a cheaper version of activities you like doing?
+Are you able to find a cheaper version of the activities you like doing?
 Ask yourself these questions and write that list, before handing in your notice.

 Cut Up Credit-Cards.

 Before I went self-employed, I just bought a place so I was able to secure a mortgage.
-In the process of securing one, we (my husband and I) were advised to clear any outstanding credit cards debt.
+In the process of securing one, we (my husband and I) were advised to clear any outstanding credit card debt.
 The same advice applied here.
-Before you finish your traditional employment, try to clear any credit cards balance and then cut it up.
+Before you finish your traditional employment, try to clear any credit card balance and then cut it up.
 It never a good idea to relies on credit cards for bills payment when times get tough.

 Focus on the money you will save.

 This is always a big plus for anyone who hates commuting or spend a fortune on petrol every week.
 The biggest change for me, I no longer had to run like a headless chicken to catch that train – my working environment was now my home office.
 I worked out that in my first month self-employed, I saved £400 just from not needing to travel anywhere.
 This might not sound much, but for me, it was a big saving.